tehlers/diplopod/README.md

 This game owes a lot of ideas to the tutorial [Creating a Snake Clone in Rust, with Bevy](https://mbuffett.com/posts/bevy-snake-tutorial/).

 Sound effects were obtained from https://www.zapsplat.com

+The font used is '[Allerta Stencil](https://github.com/google/fonts/tree/main/ofl/allertastencil)'.
+It was published under the terms and conditions of the [OFL](assets/fonts/OFL.txt).